influitive/style-guides/style/javascript.md

 Object destructuring should go after all require lines.

-Write requires on a single line, even if they extend past 80 chars, so they are easier to sort.
-Our linter automatically skips require lines when checking line length.
+Write requires on a single line, even if they extend past 120 chars, so they are easier to sort.
+The linter will ignore these lines.

 No:
 ```js